acumos/security-verification/docs/design.rst

 The S-V service will include two components, and one component microservice:

-* Security Verification Library: implemented as a Java library that Acumos components include in their build processes, this library provides an interface that abstracts the status checking and scan invocation processes, and determines for the current workflow:
+* Security Verification Library ("S-V Library"): implemented as a Java library that Acumos components include in their build processes, this library provides an interface that abstracts the status checking and scan invocation processes, and determines for the current workflow:

     * whether a scan process needs to be invoked, and invoking it if so